 903 Gleaves St, Nashville, TN 37203

 Sometimes you want a great BBQ and nothing else will do.
-Peg Leg Porker was opened in 2013 by the Bringle family, who’ve won multiple awards for their great BBQ.
+Peg Leg Porker is a Nashville restaurant that was opened in 2013 by the Bringle family, who’ve won multiple awards for their great BBQ.

 Pitmaster Carey Bringle takes care to ensure that all the main dishes on their menu are outstanding.
 The pulled pork BBQ sandwich is about as good as any and their ribs fall off the bone.
 I’d recommend getting a combo platter to ensure that you get to try everything that is good.